jmviz/wety/notes.md

     * Could add specific rules for the few templates where you would expect a different PoS, e.g. `deverbal`.
     * Could do better than simple Lesk algorithm.
 For example, "poison" and "poisoned" don't match but should count as similar.

 * Collect glosses from ety templates.
 These are quite commonly used and would be helpful for sense disambiguation as well as for having glosses for imputed terms.
-If RAM becomes an issue, look into storing all strings besides lang/pos (i.e. gloss, ety_text) on-disk in a temporary [rocksdb](https://github.com/rust-rocksdb/rust-rocksdb).

 ## Things to keep in mind